TimothyByrd/lazysearch/readme.md

-The plug-in was originally by Stuart Hickinbottom.
+This plug-in was originally by Stuart Hickinbottom.
 It's forked and repackaged here to work with newer versions of LMS.

+***

 Lazy Search Music Plugin for Squeezebox Server, SqueezeCenter and SlimServer "Never put off until tomorrow what you can put off until the day after"